regstuff/notes/docs/special_relativity_classical_field_theory.md

 $$\mathcal{L}_{\text{int}} = -J^\mu A_\mu = -(\rho\phi - \mathbf{J} \cdot \mathbf{A})$$

-However, this term is not manifestly gauge invariant.
-But we will resolve this shortly.
+However, this term is still not coordinate invariant or covariant, though we can get away with it in flat spacetime.
+We will resolve this shortly when we talk about the Jacobian a little later.
+This term is also not manifestly gauge invariant, something else that we will resolve shortly as well.

 The action $S$ of the electromagnetic field interacting with a current source is the four-dimensional integral of the Lagrangian density:

 $$S = \int \left( -\frac{1}{4\mu_0} F_{\alpha\beta}F^{\alpha\beta} - J^\mu A_\mu \right) d^4x$$

-Note that in the integral, we have a $d^4x$ for the invariant volume element.
-This is a special case for Minkowski spacetime of the more general $\sqrt{-g} d^4x$.
-In flat Minkowski spacetime, $\sqrt{-\eta} = 1$, so it seamlessly reduces to $d^4x$.
-This ensures gauge invariance.

 The Euler-Lagrange equation for the continuous field components $A_\mu$ is: